Same Sex Adoption Cases

 Same-Sex Adoption Cases: Second Parent Adoptions

-Second-parent adoptions, sometimes referred to as stepparent adoptions, consist of a prospective parent petitioning the court to adopt the legal child of their partner.
-If an individual is the legal parent of a child, through birth or adoption, their partner may seek to adopt the child as well.
+In second-parent adoptions (similar to stepparent adoptions) the prospective parent petitions the court.
+If an individual is the legal parent of a child, (through birth or adoption), their partner may seek to adopt the child as well.
+While many states allow second parent adoption, some states prohibit it, including:

-In the case of In Re: Adoption of K.R.S., a lesbian couple who had been married in California sought to obtain a second parent adoption for the biological child of one partner.
-The Alabama Court of Civil Appeals denied their request, finding that Alabama law would not recognize the couple's marriage and thus the partner could not adopt as a stepparent.
+In the case of In Re: Adoption of K.R.S., a lesbian couple who married in California sought to obtain a second parent adoption for the biological child of one partner.
+The Alabama Court of Civil Appeals denied their request.
+The court held that Alabama law would not recognize the couple's marriage.
+Without their marital status, the co-parent could not adopt as a stepparent.

 Recognition of Adoptions in Other States